How to Make Cayenne Pepper Powder

 How to dehydrate cayenne peppers

 Don't forget to wear gloves when you cut up hot peppers of any variety.
-Peppers contain capsaicin, an oil that will burn your skin when handled, and also burn your tongue when you eat them.
+Peppers contain capsaicin, an oil that will burn your skin when handled.
+It's the same reason you can burn your tongue when you eat them.

 And woe to you if you rub your eyes after cutting your cayenne peppers, or try to remove your contact lenses.